 James and Rachel have been living in a 1976 VW campervan named 'Sunshine' since 2012.
 In their own words, they "hit the road to redefine conventional definitions of, and our relationship to, both work and play".

-A big thankyou to James and Rachel for giving an honest insight into 'van life' through their stories and imagery.
+A big thankyou to James and Rachel for their stories and imagery.
 Website and social media links can be found following the article.

 Where are you right now?